iPass IELTS online training courses

 Is the salary really tax-free?

-Yes.
-There is no tax deducted from your salary in Saudi Arabia.
-However, please be aware that it is your responsibility to meet any tax obligations you may have in your home country.
-We recommend that you contact the relevant authorities for advice.
+Yes, there is no tax deducted from your salary in Saudi Arabia.
+However, please remember that you are responsible for fulfilling any tax obligations you may have in your home country.
+We recommend contacting the relevant authorities for guidance.

 How can I transfer my salary?